 How To Create Forms And Surveys In Right-To-Left Language

-BlockSurvey introduces the new "Right to Left(RTL) language" feature which brings the benefits of creating surveys to the users of the languages written from right to left.
+BlockSurvey supports "Right to Left(RTL) language" feature which helps creating surveys in languages written from right to left.
 Let's learn the basics of RTL and then dive deeper into how you can create your forms and surveys using BlockSurvey.

 What are Right to Left(RTL) languages?

 Modern day writing can be presented in three ways, left-to-right, right-to-left, or top-to-bottom.
 A majority of languages are written from left to right.
 Traditional and simplified Chinese, several dialects of Japanese such as the Kanji, Hiragana, Katakana are either written from left-to-right or top-to-bottom.
 Also two Korean dialects of like Hangul and Hanja falls under the same category.
 Twelve languages are written from right to left.
 They are Arabic, Aramaic, Azeri, Divehi, Fula, Hebrew, Kurdish, N'ko, Persian, Rohingya, Syriac, and Urdu.

 Globalization has created audiences that are integrated at several levels like trade, economics but remain distinct at others like culture.

 With globalization, there is an ever-increasing need to make surveys accessible to multilingual audiences.
 To obtain the most accurate results, I recognize the need to generate surveys that read as it was originally written in the local language.
 Ease-of-use, as well as culturally appropriate content and phrasing, is paramount in achieving an authentic survey.